This post may contain affiliate links for your shopping convenience.

 PS: Bookmark this page as all the tutorials you want to watch will be here. #lifesaver

-Once it’s installed, you’ll be invited to create a Cricut ID, and your account will be set up inside Design Space.
+Once it’s installed, you’ll be invited to create a Cricut ID, and Cricut will set up your account inside Design Space.
 Easy Peasy!

-This is how your Design Space “Home” area will look like.
+Once you set up your account, this is what your Design Space “Home” area will look like.

 2. Calibrating Your Cricut Maker Machine

-Again, a pretty straight forward step and all you have to do next is to click on the instrument you’ll use which to create your vinyl labels will be the Knife Blade.
+Again, a pretty straightforward step and all you have to do next is to click on the instrument you’ll use to create your vinyl labels will be the Knife Blade.

 Creating Your First Project: Vinyl Home Organization Labels

-Simply click on the big plus sign and a blank canvas will show up.
+Click on the big plus sign, and a blank canvas will appear.

-There are MANY amazing things you can do with the Cricut Maker and I spent the longest time watching their tutorials and seeing the awesome things people are creating with this machine, but for today we are going to learn how to make our adorable vinyl labels.
+There are MANY amazing things you can do with the Cricut Maker, and I spent the longest time watching their tutorials and seeing the incredible things people are creating with this machine.
+Still, for today, we will learn how to make our adorable vinyl labels.

-This is the part where I (really!) struggled and I want you to skip all the headache and go straight to the finish line.
+This is the part where I (really!) struggled, and I want you to skip all the headaches and go straight to the finish line.

 I’ll show you first what I did WRONG and then what to do.